GridPlus/cryptobridge-contracts/README.md

 Users may deposit tokens on the bridge contract in their blockchain and withdraw them from the corresponding bridge contract in the destination blockchain.
 Since the proposer only relays a single Merkle root hash, the user has to prove a few things from several pieces of data.

+### Deposits and Withdrawals

-### deposit (token, toChain, amount)
+#### deposit (token, toChain, amount)

 ```
 Function: deposit
+Purpose: Deposit tokens so that they can be withdrawn on another chain.
 Arguments:
   * token (address: the address of the token being deposited)
   * toChain (address: the address of the corresponding bridged blockchain, i.e where the coins will be withdrawn)
   * amount (uint256: amount to deposit)
 ```

+##### Notes:

-This is done on the "origin" chain by the user.
+* This is done on the "origin" chain by the user.
 The user must give an allowance to the bridge contract ahead of time.

-*NOTE: `Bridge.sol` v1 does not accept deposits or withdrawals of ether and is only compatable with ERC20 tokens.
-In future version, ether will be included as an allowable deposit or withdrawal token.*
+* NOTE: `Bridge.sol` v1 does not accept deposits or withdrawals of ether and is only compatable with ERC20 tokens.
+In future version, ether will be included as an allowable deposit or withdrawal token.

-### prepWithdraw (nonce, gasPrice, gasLimit, v, r, s, addrs, amount, txRoot, path, parentNodes, netVersion)
+#### prepWithdraw (nonce, gasPrice, gasLimit, v, r, s, addrs, amount, txRoot, path, parentNodes, netVersion)

 ```
 Function: prepWithdraw
+Purpose: Step 1 of withdrawal.
+Initialize a withdrawal and prove a transaction.
+Save the transaction root and other data.
 Arguments:
   * nonce (bytes: account nonce of user in origin chain used in deposit transaction, hex formatted integer)
   * gasPrice (bytes: price of gas used in deposit transaction, hex integer)